-Employment status and education: Between 12% (GT) and 34% (CR) of persons were in full-time employment across sites, remaining similar to previous years' rates.
-Unemployment rates ranged between 36% (EC) and 64% (GT); GT province accounted for the highest rate of individuals unemployed for more than 6 months (58%), followed by NR (54%), and KZN (47%).
-Scholars/learners was the second largest education level category (18% nationally), ranging from 15% (NR) to 26% (EC).
+Employment status and education: Between 17% (WC) and 37% (KZN) of persons admitted to treatment were in full-time employment across regions.
+Unemployment rates ranged between 34% (KZN) and 65% (GT).
+GT remained the region that accounted for the highest unemployment rates, including being unemployed for more than 6 months (58%).
+In the NR, 46% of individuals admitted to treatment had been unemployed for more than 6 months, followed by the WC with 39%.
 Across all provinces, the majority of individuals (85%) had a secondary school (grade 8-12) education.
-The EC (20%) had the highest number of persons with a tertiary level education.
-Individuals with no schooling made up a very small proportion comprising <1% across most provinces.
+KZN (21%) had the highest number of persons with a tertiary level education.
+Individuals with no schooling made up a very small proportion comprising <1% across all provinces.

-Mode of use: While smoking remained the most common mode of use for all substances nationally (58%) compared to other modes of use, this mode of administration decreased notable from 71% in the previous reporting period.
-Rates for injection drug use remained low across sites, however, GT remained the province with the highest drug injection rate (5%) compared to the other regions, increasing by 2% from the period January to June 2021.
-Overall, 18% of persons who had heroin as their primary substance of use reported injecting as a route of administration.
-In the EC, the route of heroin administration was evenly split between smoking (50%) and injecting (50%), accounting for the highest heroin injection rates compared to other regions.
+Mode of use: Smoking remained the most common mode of use for all substances nationally (71%) compared to other modes of use, increasing substantially from 58% in the previous reporting period.
+Rates for injection drug use remained low across sites, however, the WC replaced GT as the region with the highest reported injection rates (6%).
+Overall, 22% of persons who had Heroin/Opiates as their primary substance of use reported injecting as a route of administration, increasing from 18% in the preceding period.
+As seen in the 2021b reporting period, the EC had the highest heroin injection rates for this period (62%) compared to other regions.
+Heroin/Opiate use was evenly split between smoking (17%) and injection (17%).

-Age of persons: The mean age for all substances across all provinces was 27 years (Table 3).
+Age of persons: The national mean age for all substances was 28 years (Table 4).
 However, age differences were noted for individual substance categories.
-Nationally, individuals were older when their primary substance of use was alcohol (37 years) and OTC/PRE-medication (35 years).
-Individuals who reported inhalants as their primary substance of use were the youngest (average age 19 years) compared to other substance use categories.
-When comparing regions, individuals admitted for inhalant use in the WC were the youngest (10 years).
+In line with national rates reported for the previous period, individuals were older when their primary substance of use was Alcohol (38 years) and OTC/PRE-medication (37 years).
+Individuals who reported Inhalants as their primary substance of use were the youngest (average age 19 years) compared to other substance use categories, with the youngest average age at time of admission reported for KZN (13 years) and CR (14 years).
+Refer to Table 4.

-A total number of 4848 individuals aged <20 years were admitted to specialist treatment facilities for the current reporting period (Table 4).
-Since the July to December 2020 reporting period, a substantial appreciation was noted for the proportion of persons younger than 20 years admitted to treatment in GT (increasing from 61% to 72%).
-A 10% decrease was noted in admissions for <20 years in the WC from 20% in the previous period to 10% in the current review period (Figure 3).
+A total number of 2 871 individuals aged <20 years were admitted to specialist treatment facilities for the current reporting period.
+GT remained the region with the highest proportion of individuals aged <20 years admitted to treatment (57%), however a substantial drop was seen from 72% in the previous period (Figure 3).

-TABLE 3: MEAN AGE OF PERSONS IN TREATMENT CENTRES BY SELECTED PRIMARY SUBSTANCE OF USE (JANUARY-JUNE 2021)
+TABLE 4: MEAN AGE OF PERSONS IN TREATMENT CENTRES BY SELECTED PRIMARY SUBSTANCE OF USE (JAN-JUN 2022)